throwrocks/throwrocks.github.io/fm-invoices/08-the-api-class.markdown

 #### Add the httpConnect method

 Add the following method to your API class.
-If you set up the Auto Import correctly, you will see.

 ```java